-This Blog has been informed of an unfortunate situation for a church and its organ purchase.
-About three years ago a California church contracted with a West Coast Hauptwerk assembler, Martin Digital Organs, to purchase an organ based on PC tone generation technology.
-The instrument was never delivered, the definition of a virtual organ.
+About three years ago a California church contracted with a West Coast Hauptwerk assembler to purchase an organ based on PC tone generation technology.
+The instrument was never delivered.
 The church suffered a significant loss of funds.

 Purchasing an instrument from a small organ assembler is risky.
 While the builder’s concerns should be for instrument reliability and long-term support, these undercapitalized companies instead often use funds collected for one customer to pay other bills.
 This type of financing typically ends badly for customers.

-It is difficult to understand why a church would risk purchasing an organ that is supposed to last for decades from a garage-type organization.
-Often this is the result of a personality at the church pushing an agenda not be in the best interest of the congregation.
-Possibly this Case Study will help churches avoid this kind of tragedy in the future.
+It is difficult to understand why a church would risk purchasing an organ that is supposed to last for decades from a “garage-type” assembler.
+Often this is the result of a personality at the church pushing an agenda that is not be in the best interest of the congregation.